mxagar/jekyll_web_guide/jekyll_guide.md

 bundle exec jekyll serve
 ```

-## 6. Layouts & Basic Liquid Usage
+## 6. Layouts, Include, & Basic Liquid Usage

-Each theme has layouts or page-style templates: `default`, `page`, `post`, etc. Then, we choose for each markdown which layout we'd like to use in the front matter (see Section 4.1).
+Each theme has layouts or page-style templates: `default`, `page`, `post`, etc. These are like skeleton HTML definitions.
+Then, we choose for each markdown website which layout we'd like to use in the front matter (see Section 4.1).

 These layouts are usually defined in the theme code.
 However, we can create a folder `_layouts/` in the website root folder and define/overwrite layouts with custom HTML and [Liquid](https://shopify.github.io/liquid/) code, e.g.:  `_layouts/post.html`

 [Liquid](https://shopify.github.io/liquid/) is a templating language maintained by Shopify that allows variable and logic statement handling inside HTML.
+We can use Liquid with the curly braces: `{{ ... }}`.

 For this section, I create a new website project to mess around with layouts and Liquid: